 Our community can make all the difference.
 Operating the severe weather shelters is only possible because of Islanders’ compassion for individuals and families whose life circumstances have found them without a place to call home.
 The Severe Weather Shelter Steering Committee sincerely appreciates all that the community is doing to support this important program.

-UNITED WAY OF SAN JUAN COUNTY WANTS TO THANK YOU for helping us in the first half of 2017.
+UNITED WAY OF SAN JUAN COUNTY WANTS TO THANK YOU for helping us and making a difference.

-With your assistance, we have been able to:
+Why your continued help is needed... we have been able to:

 - Implement our Community Impact Model, which seeks to get to the root of our islands’ problems, and creating stable and healthy families, seniors, and children.